-When I first moved to Oakland, CA, I had recurrent nightmares about driving around in seedy, scary neighborhoods.
+When I first moved to Oakland, CA, I had recurring nightmares about driving around scary neighborhoods filled with gun toting gang members.

-It all started on an unusually warm, winter morning.
+It all started on an unusually warm January morning.
 A friend and I were sitting outside at a cafe, preparing to share a lovely breakfast.

 Suddenly it seemed we were under attack.

-The sound of automatic weaponry filled the air, the crowd looked nervous, and I leapt up to take cover inside.
+The sound of automatic weapons filled the air, the crowd looked nervous, and I leapt up to take cover inside.

 My friend, on the other hand, ran into the middle of the street to investigate.